gary149/skills/apps/tutorials/llm-training-guide.md

 ## What's Next

-We've shown that Claude can handle the full lifecycle of model fine-tuning: validating data, selecting hardware, generating scripts, submitting jobs, monitoring progress, and converting outputs.
+We've shown that coding agents like Claude Code, Codex, or Gemini CLI can handle the full lifecycle of model fine-tuning: validating data, selecting hardware, generating scripts, submitting jobs, monitoring progress, and converting outputs.
 This turns what used to be a specialized skill into something you can do through conversation.

 Some things to try: